KEisenhart/Course3/README.md

 The data license and acknowledgements - please see the end of this README file.
 #Assumptions
     1. The object of this course project was to become comfortable with data manipulation and to produce tidy data.
-It was not to address real world i/o issues - missing files, corrupted files, no-read or write access, missing sub folders, etc. I followed the course project instructions to "have a file run_analysis.R in the main directory that can be run as long as the Samsung data is in my working directory."
-I did not attempt to fetch the file via their hyperlinks, nor did I utilize or attempt to create any subdirectories.
+It was not to address real world input/output issues - missing files, corrupted files, no read or write access, missing sub folders, etc. I followed the course project instructions to "have a file run_analysis.R in the main directory that can be run as long as the Samsung data is in my working directory."
+I did not attempt to fetch missing files via their hyperlinks, nor did I utilize or attempt to create any subdirectories.
 If the files that are required for this script are missing from the directory where run_analysis.R is executed the script stops with an appropriate error message, just that simple.

     2.Data Reduction - we were asked to extract "only the measurements on the mean and standard deviation for each measurement".
-I took this to imply I was to pull out and utilize only those variables that held a mean or std value.
-I extracted 86 such variables from both x and y _test files.
-The variables are described and defined in the codebook associated with this course project and reside in the Course3 repo in a file called CodeBookforCourseProject.
+I took this to mean I was to pull out and utilize only those variables that had a mean or standard deviation reference in their variable name.
+I extracted 86 such variables from both x and y "_test" files.
+The variables are described and defined in the codebook associated with this course project and reside in the
+    Course3 repo in a file called CodeBookforCourseProject.

     3.I did not utilize the 9/test, 9/training signal files as "they are the original sensor readings that the values in x were calculated from" - David Hood Coursera Community TA (Course Project Forum - "David's Course Project
     FAQ").
-The post goes on to say that these files "the original inertial files" are not needed.
+The post goes on to say that these files, "the original inertial files", are not needed.

 #The 8 Required Input Files